 5. STOCK CONDITION

 5.1 Although stock condition reports are completed on a continuous basis through void and routine inspections RHA also have in place a programme of inspections to check stock condition that will ensure SHQS compliance and help inform investment needs for our stock.
 These are carried out by an independent consultant.
-Since 2018 we have undertaken stock condition surveys across 60% of our total stock, by 2022 we will have carried out stock condition surveys across all of our stock with 5 years.
-This programme will continue on a cycle of inspections to ensure that our data is accurate.
+Since 2018 we have undertaken stock condition surveys across 100% of our stock in the last 5 years. .
+A programme of stcok surveys will continue every 3 years .
+We also update our stock information as a result of componenet replacement works and other imporovement programmes.
 The data from these surveys is analysed and subsequently integrated into our asset management HUB and our long-term financial forecasts which are reviewed by our Management Committee annually.

 6. SCOTTISH HOUSING QUALITY STANDARD (SHQS)